harshshukla2002/watsapp-web/README.md

 - I choose Minimal Simple Design Choice which is user friendly and also user can easily use the app.
 - Created a custom hook useIndexDB which handles the storage of app.
-- Created Context and useReducer which store the value and pass globally
+- Created Context and useReducer which store the value and pass globally.

 ## Features

 - user can send message to individual person
-- user can type also say message which automatically types in input.
+- user can type and also say message which automatically types in input.

 ## Links